Jensen-holm/MLBTunnelScoreBot/README.md

 ## Flags

-- `--once`: run the bot once and then exit the program.
-If not set, the bot will run indefinitely
-- `--debug`: run the bot in debug mode (no tweets, print to console & exit program)
+- `--debug`: run the bot in debug mode (does post tweet, prints it to console & exit program)
-- `--date`: specify the date to run the bot for (default is yesterday if this is not set)

 ## Build Locally